Which step of the research process takes the most time?

 So how do you find a research topic?
 Unfortunately there’s no directory of topics that you pick and choose from, but there are a few relatively easy techniques that you can use to find a relevant and manageable topic.
 A good starting point may be to view the Library's Resources for Finding a Research Topic Workshop below.

-The sub-pages in this section offer various tips for where and how to locate resources to develop your research topic.
+The sub-pages in this section (on the left-hand menu) offer various tips for where and how to locate resources to develop your research topic.
+And for additional information on selecting a research topic, see the resources below.

 This workshop will introduce you to library resources which can be used to locate potential topics for a research paper or dissertation.
 This workshop explores websites, reference books, and scholarly articles, as well as review criteria to consider when selecting a topic.